kaiidams/Kokoro-Speech-Dataset/README.md

 $ python extract.py --size tiny
 ```

-to get files for the `tiny` set under `./output` directory.
-You can
+to get files for `tiny` under `./output` directory.

-give another size name to the `--size` options to get dataset of
+You can give another size name to the `--size` options to get
-the size.
+dataset of the size.

 ## Pretrained Tacotron model

 Pretrained [Tacotron](https://github.com/keithito/tacotron)
 model trained with Kokoro Speech Dataset
 and audio samples are available.
-The model was trained for 21K steps with the small set.
+The model was trained for 21K steps with `small`.
-According to the Tacotron author,
+According to the above repo,
 "Speech started to become intelligible around 20K steps" with
 LJ Speech Dataset.
 Audio samples reads the first few sentences from Gon Gitsune
-which is not included in the small set.
+which is not included in `small`.

 - [Audio Samples](https://kaiidams.github.io/Kokoro-Speech-Dataset/samples.html)
 - [Pretrained model](https://github.com/kaiidams/Kokoro-Speech-Dataset/releases/download/1.0/tacotron-kokoro-20210324.zip)